 As an undergraduate student I got tangled up with liquid crystals and knotted fields under the supervision of Gareth Alexander.
 Now as a graduate student I am juggling epsilons and deltas, and am interested in applying tools from mathematical analysis to questions inspired by the physical sciences.
 In particular, under the supervision of Ian Tice, I am currently working on free-boundary problems arising from fluid mechanics.

-More precisely, I am interested in the nonlinear stability analysis of viscous surface waves and complex fluids, studying ferrofluids or the effects of surfactants (here's a fun example of what surfactants can allow you to do: 'soap-powered' boat races!)
+More precisely, I work on nonlinear partial differential equations.
+I am particularly interested in the nonlinear stability analysis of viscous surface waves and complex fluids, studying ferrofluids or the effects of surfactants (here's a fun example of what surfactants can allow you to do: 'soap-powered' boat races!)

 - Dec.
 2019: Instability of a non-isotropic micropolar fluid (SIAM Conference on Analysis of Partial Differential Equations, La Quinta)